Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 # Intro
 [D3](http://d3js.org/) is a powerful data visualization library that helps connect data to graphical elements and then apply data-driven transformations to those elements.
 The basic idea is that when the data is bound to graphics, you can produce more portable graphics and much more dynamic visualization with less effort.

 So *why use D3 for maps?* Maps are fundamentally graphical objects based on data, and D3 has built in support for map projections and transformations.
 D3 is actually the backend renderer for SVG images in the [OpenStreetMap editor iD](https://github.com/openstreetmap/iD), so that's a pretty good endorsement for D3 mapping!

-You might also wonder why you would choose D3 over another library like [Leaflet.js](http://leafletjs.com/).
-That really depends on what you want to display, but there's no reason you can use both!
+So *why not use another library like [Leaflet.js](http://leafletjs.com/)?* The short answer is that D3 will be advantageous when you really want to customize interactivity and dynamic visualization.
+The tradeoff is in ease-of-creation: D3 will take more time to customize the map to what you want.
+That said, there's really no reason you can't use both D3 and Leaflet together!
 Here is a great tutorial [example](https://bost.ocks.org/mike/leaflet/) using D3 to create dynamic overlays on a Leaflet map.

 ### What do I need for this tutorial?